-The Latent Moderated Structural Equations (LMS) and the Quasi Maximum Likelihood (QML) approach
+The Latent Moderated Structural Equations (LMS) and the Quasi Maximum Likelihood (QML) Approach

 A Simple Example